magic-sph/magic/doc/sphinx/numerics.rst

 :math:`g_{\ell m}^\star(r)=g_{\ell,-m}(r)`, where the asterisk denotes the complex conjugate.
 Thus, only coefficients with :math:`m \ge 0` have to be considered.
-The same kind of expansion is made for the toroidal magnetic potential, the mass flux potentials, pressure and entropy (or temperature).
+The same kind of expansion is made for the toroidal magnetic potential, the mass flux potentials, pressure, entropy (or temperature) and chemical composition.

 The equations :eq:`eqLegTF1` and :eq:`eqLegTF2` define a two-step transform from the longitude/latitude representation to the spherical harmonic